typst/typst/tests/suite/scripting/return.typ

 // Test that discarding joined content is a warning.

 #let f() = {
-  state("hello").update("world")
+  [ Hello, World! ]
-  // Warning: 3-16 unconditional explicit return value discards content
+  // Warning: 3-16 this return unconditionally discards the content before it
-  // Hint: 3-16 use `return` without a value to return the joined content return "nope"
+  // Hint: 3-16 use `return` without a value to return the joined content
+  // Hint: 3-16 or try omitting the `return` keyword to also join this value return "nope"
 }